una-auxme/paf/doc/general/drawio_board.md

 This node is used to describe the approach to the problem.
 If an issue has already been created on GitHub, the issue number should be included here.

 ![generell](../assets/research_assets/drawio_legend/generell.jpg)
-This nodes are used to describe problems that have not yet been assigned to a team or to describe a problem that affects all teams equally.
+These nodes are used to describe problems that have not yet been assigned to a team or to describe problems that affect all teams equally.

 ## Tips